nest-desktop/nest-desktop/docs/developer/stages/documentation.rst

    apptainer shell doc-sphinx.sif

-Now you are in an Apptainer virtualization in which you can execute ``sphinx`` command.
+Now you are in an Apptainer virtualization in which you can execute the ``sphinx`` command.